We want to manage the risk from flooding and improve the resilience of our communities, now and into the future.

 These maps should help reduce the impact of flooding in the future by giving us a better understanding of flood events, so we can improve our infrastructure and our planning of how respond to emergency's.

-This information will be incorporated into Porirua City Council’s District Plan Review to ensure that any future developments are undertaken in an informed manner and do not increase the flood risk to surrounding properties
+This information has been incorporated into Porirua City Council’s District Plan Review to ensure that any future developments are undertaken in an informed manner and do not increase the flood risk to surrounding properties

 All Councils are required to make this information public and any property with a history of flooding will have this information added to their Land Information Memorandum (LIM).If you would like more information about this process in the first instance please email firstname.lastname@example.org.

 We are carrying out a full review of our District Plan.
 The District Plan tells us what we can and can’t do with our land.
 It makes rules about where we can subdivide, what activities we can do and where we can do them.
-For more information visit our District Plan review page.
+For more information visit Proposed District Plan.

 As part of this review, the government needs us to address a lot of things to keep our communities safe and to protect the local environment.
 This includes a need to better understand areas that could be at risk of flooding and to properly manage those risks.